 - all reasonable attempts have been made by the applicant to obtain the easement.

 An easement can be modified or extinguished by agreement, like a deed of release, or by court order.
 Examples of easements that can be extinguished by court order are those where the use of the land and the neighbourhood has changed, making the easement obsolete; or where the easement has not been used for at least 20 years (Conveyancing Act 1919, section 89).

 Under section 89 a person can apply to the court for an order declaring whether an easement exists over particular land, and its nature and extent and also for an order to enforce an easement.

-Under the Crimes Act 1900, section 547C peeping or prying on another person in or near a building, without reasonable excuse is an offence attracting a fine of up to $220 or three months’ imprisonment.
+Under section 547C of the Crimes Act 1900, peeping or prying on another person in or near a building, without reasonable excuse is an offence attracting a fine of up to $220 or three months’ imprisonment.
 What is considered to be peeping or prying will depend on the circumstances of the case.
 If you feel uncomfortable about the neighbour’s behaviour call the police.

 Offensive language or behaviour or exposing yourself within view or hearing of a public place or a school is an offence under the Summary Offences Act 1988, sections 4, 4A and 5.
 The law does not consider your home or yard to be a public place.
 The road or path or bus stop outside your home is, however.

 If you live in strata, residential tenancy, retirement village or residential park accommodation, specific obligations apply concerning your neighbour’s privacy and safety.
 See Property rights and neighbours for more information.

 Surveillance and monitoring laws in NSW have not kept pace with the increasing use of CCTV cameras.
 This limits your options if your neighbour's CCTV is invading your privacy.